mertbugrabicak/conforma-playground/README.md

 **How to Use**
 --------------

-If your SBOMs are in a folder called incoming_sboms and your Conforma rules are in sbom-policy.yaml:
+If your SBOMs are in a folder called ./sboms and your Conforma rules are in ./policy.yaml:

 ```bash
 python3 scan_sboms.py ./sboms --policy policy.yaml --output my_audit_results.html